UX Case Study: Modular Content System

 Instructions may disagree on the specifics of these goals (Are emails acceptable as evidence of the change, or is it an IT ticket required?
 Does the review need to occur quarterly or biannually?) but these differences can be smoothed over with the right use of language.

-In some cases, a more rigorous framework may have additional requirements on top of the typical instructions (e.g. Generate access lists for physical security badges in addition to digital systems).
+In some cases, a more rigorous framework may have additional requirements on top of the baseline.
+For example, to generate access lists for physical security badges in addition to digital systems.
 I began to refer to these as cumulative requirements, items that could simply be added on top of each other without issue.

-As we did lo-fi exploration of our schema requirements, we kept in constant contact with our engineering team to understand what was possible, as well as updating our subject matter experts to gauge the eventually effort for translating all of our content into the new system.
+As we did lo-fi exploration of our schema requirements, we kept in constant contact with our engineering team to understand what was possible, as well as updating our subject matter experts to gauge the upcoming effort of translating all of our content.

-Early explorations continuously lead us to a kind of LEGO model of composability, where composable blocks of content could be stacked together in the correct order.
-Our existing content didn't have any visual or structural elements beyond text formatting and bulleted lists, so the end content would simply be an arrangement of <p> and <li> html tags.
+Early explorations led us to a model of composability we called LEGO, where composable blocks of content could be stacked together in the correct order in a simple arrangement of <p> and <li> html tags.

 The result:

-We created and launched an all-in-one content solution that programmatically created the content our users expected to see.
+We launched our all-in-one content solution on time, one that programmatically created the content our users expected to see.
 Below is an example of the new, unified set of instructions, including the highlighting system used to indicate changes to the user’s content when new products are added.